The Nash-in-Kalai Model for Estimation with Dynamic Bargaining and Nontransferable Utility

 Postdoctoral Researcher

-Jacob Dorn is a postdoctoral researcher at the Leonard Davis Institute of Health Economics at the University of Pennsylvania with interests in the industrial organization of health markets and econometrics.
+Jacob Dorn is an Assistant Professor of Economics at Cornell University.
+His interests are in the industrial organization of health markets and econometrics.

 Related